What is a Live Work Building?

 Live Work Buildings and Zoning

 Live Work Buildings can fall under many different types of zones, many of which are commercial-based.
-Live/Works are complicated enough that I can’t offer a blanket statement as to what’s allowed in each type of zoning, so the best thing to do is to contact me to inquire about specific buildings given your type of business.
+Live/Works are complicated enough that I can’t offer a blanket statement as to what’s allowed in each type of zoning, so the best thing to do is to contact the City to inquire about specific buildings given your type of business.
+Some people I’ve spoken with at the City have been really helpful, and others have told me that you would need to submit for a business license to know for certain if a certain type of business is allowed.
+Unfortunately, you can’t submit for a business license until you own/rent the space, so you would have to buy the Live/Work unit with some uncertainty.
+Also, just because another unit in the building looks to be the home of a similar business doesn’t mean it’s allowed, that person might just be skirting the rules.

-For more information on zoning (there is lots to know), check out the City of Vancouver’s Zoning & Development Bylaws page.
+For more information on Live/Work and Work/Live zoning (there is lots to know), check out the City of Vancouver’s Live/Work Zoning Information.

 Financing for Live Work Buildings in East Van